More than two decades after a woman was killed in an Irish village, French prosecutors hope to close the case

 Now, the French prosecution is going a step further.
 On Monday, Bailey will be tried for murder in absentia in Paris.
 Toscan du Plantier's family has long pushed for Bailey to be brought to trial in France.

-A judiciary source at the French public prosecutor's office told CNN that they are basing their case on the testimony of 30 quoted witnesses, 5 quoted experts and information from a French fact-finding mission.
+A judiciary source at the French public prosecutor's office told CNN that they are basing their case on the testimony of 30 quoted witnesses, five quoted experts and information from a French fact-finding mission.
 The source would not confirm if any witnesses would be attending in person.

 Beleski, who had provided testimony to Irish police, said that he had not been contacted by the French authorities, nor had other former witnesses that he has recently spoken to.